CleverCloud/clever-cloud.com/en/techs/sbt.md

 icon: sbt.png
 ---

-SBT est un outil Open-source de gestion et d'automatisation de production de projets logiciels Java et Scala.
+SBT is an open source tool to manage and automate projects production in Java and Scala.